jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ===== Basis sets
 Before we touch on the actual HF method, we need to clarify what a basis set is.
 When initialising the computations, it is necessary to define the atomic orbitals ($phi.alt_i$) to calculate for the energy of an electron.
 However, starting from scratch every time would make calculating for the position of the electron wildly more time intensive.
 Instead, we predefine a set of basis function ($chi_i$) that closely resembles the orbitals ($phi.alt_i$) already.
 These basis functions are described through an adaptation of the spherical harmonics.
 A set of basis functions is called a basis set, which comprises finetuned functions for every element it describes.
 This means that whenever we start a new computation, we can query the desired basis functions for a set of electrons and get rather close to the most favourable shape of the atomic orbitals already.
 $
-phi.alt_i = sum^b_(i=1) c_(s,i) chi_i
+phi.alt_i = sum^b_(s=1) c_(s i) chi_s
 $<eq-basisset>
-@eq-basisset denotes that a linear combination of basis sets $chi_i$, with their respective coefficient $c_(s,i)$, can define an atomic orbital.
+@eq-basisset denotes that a linear combination of basis functions $chi_i$, with their respective coefficient $c_(s i)$, can define an atomic orbital.
-The coefficient $c_(s,i)$ itself acts as a weighting factor to the $chi_i$ itself.
+The coefficient $c_(s i)$ itself acts as a weighting factor to the $chi_i$ itself.
 Since we start from predefined orbitals, we still need to optimise the $phi.alt_i$ for the specific system we want to study.
 This is achieved by doing an iterative search for the optimal values of the coefficients.
-The optimised set of $c_(s,i)$ should yield the lowest energy possible for a given molecular system.
+The optimised set of $c_(s i)$ should yield the lowest energy possible for a given molecular system.
 This numerical approach is the most time-consuming step in the HF method, as convergence of a value for $E$ needs to be reached.
 This method is called the _Self Consistent Field_ (SCF).
 The more atoms present, the larger the amount of basis functions and the more coefficients in need of optimisation.

 One thing to mention is that we can define the $chi_i$ from established principles of quantum mechanics without extrinsic information needed.
 If we can predict how the orbital should look like, we can optimise basis functions for it.
 This is what we call _ab initio_ QM, as opposed to _semi-empirical_ QM that reaches for data from wet lab experiments.
 //===== LCAO